• Skip to primary navigation

 How much should I start with?

-With Hong Leong bank as an example, they charge a flat brokerage rate of 0.1% subjected to an RM8 minimum brokerage.
+With Hong Leong Bank as an example, they charge a flat brokerage rate of 0.1% subjected to an RM8 minimum brokerage.
 With these charges, since you will be charged a minimum of RM8 anyway, the minimum amount you should technically trade at would be RM8/0.1% = RM8,000.
 This is not including your stamp duty, clearing fees as well as GST.

 The stamp duty is charged by the Malaysian government.
 You will have to pay RM1 for every RM1,000 rounded up to the nearest ringgit subject to a maximum value of RM200.